History of Polio ( Poliomyelitis )

 Polio has no cure, so prevention is the most effective means to combat it.
 Certain drugs and therapies can offer supportive care for patients to counter some of the effects of muscle involvement.
 Patients who progress to paralysis of muscles involved in breathing receive artificial breathing support, which may be discontinued if the patient regains use of the affected muscles.

 In severe cases of paralytic polio, the throat and chest may be paralyzed.
 Death may result if the patient does not receive artificial breathing support.
-Between 2%-5% of children affected with paralytic polio die, whereas for adults, 15%-30% die.
+Between 2%-5% of children affected with paralytic polio die, while for adults, 15%-30% die.

 Available Vaccines and Vaccination Campaigns